 Introduction

-[Insert school or Trust name] processes special category and criminal conviction data in the course of fulfilling its functions as a school.
+Fairburn Community Primary School processes special category and criminal conviction data in the course of fulfilling its functions as a school.
 Schedule 1 of the Data Protection Act 2018 requires data controllers to have in place an ‘appropriate policy document’ where certain processing conditions apply for the processing of special categories of personal data and criminal convictions data.
 This policy fulfils this requirement.

 This policy complements our existing records of processing as required by Article 30 of UK General Data Protection Regulation, which has been fulfilled by the creation and maintenance of an Information Asset Register.
 It also reinforces our existing retention and security policies, procedures and other documentation in relation to special category data.